-Suppose you have created a bunch of internal SOPs for your organization.
+Suppose you've created a bunch of internal SOPs for your organization.
 Now it’s time to deploy them.
 What should be your next steps?
 Perhaps you thought you’d be done when your SOP is ready.

 Nope, not even close.
 Now you have to think of an SOP distribution plan.
 Effective instructions are useless if they’re not properly communicated to the users.
 Building a clear process for everyone involved is crucial because selecting the "optimal approach" for any procedure can be quite subjective and personal.